huangli712/ACFlow/docs/src/man/param.md

 !!! warning

     Now only the `MaxEnt` and `StochPX` solvers supports this parameter.
-On the other hand, the `MaxEntAux` algorithm works always for the solvers that don't support this parameter.
+On the other hand, the `auxiliary Green's function` algorithm works always for the solvers that don't support this parameter.
 The `BarRat` solver support analytic continuations for off-diagonal Green's functions, but it will ignore this parameter.

 ### [fwrite](@id fwrite)